de en

 Code of Conduct

 The Darmstadt Summer Course is organized by the International Music Institute Darmstadt (IMD).
-IMD is a cultural institute of the city of Darmstadt and is thus fully committed to democratic values as fundamental principles of our actions.
+IMD is a cultural institute of the City of Darmstadt and is thus fully committed to democratic values as fundamental principles of our actions.
 For us, democracy means not only adhering to the principles of the rule of law, but also promoting social cohesion based on respect, tolerance, solidarity and inclusion.
 Through our work, we are committed to strengthening democratic values – including freedom of art and expression – and enabling social participation.

 Many different people join the Darmstadt Summer Course.
 We want everyone to feel safe and comfortable and have developed a Code of Conduct.
 It describes the forms of behaviour we identify with and what we consider intolerable.
 The Code of Conduct serves as a reference for all those involved in the Darmstadt Summer Course (team, tutors, guest artists and participants) for their own behaviour.